leorskm/EnvironmentalDataAnalysis/README.md

 4. **Insight Development and Reporting**: The visualizations helped synthesize complex data into actionable insights about the environmental performance of G20 countries, comparing factors like renewable energy consumption, CO2 emissions, and other pollution metrics.
 We prepared a detailed report, articulating the findings and implications of their analysis.

 This project stands as a significant academic exercise in applying data visualization tools to real-world issues, enhancing understanding of global environmental sustainability through the lens of the major economies in the G20.
-The PowerBI report is attached to this repository as a PowerBI file and a pdf.
+The PowerBI report is attached to this repository as a PowerBI file and a pdf, as well as the original dataset used.